Cameron taps trusted advisers for critical EU speech

 Another small group of Conservative MPs wants Britain to leave the EU altogether, while another faction - with a fainter voice so far - wants to keep the status quo and warn that diluting Britain's relationship with the Union risks pushing the country to the political and economic sidelines.

-Other EU member states and the United States, a close ally, have also made clear their unease about Cameron's EU manoeuvring, as have several business leaders.
+Other EU member states and the United States, a close ally, have also made clear their unease about Cameron's EU maneuvering, as have several business leaders.

 Expectations are also high that Washington and Brussels will announce plans to go ahead with negotiations for a trade deal later this month encompassing half the world's economic output, which would increase the clout of EU membership.